Farini/SkyNation/Readme.md

 ## 📝 Doing - Present
 If looking for things to do and don't know where to start, go to *Find Navigator* and search for **FIXME**, or **TODO**

-- Split Chat Bubble in [Guild] vs [Player], or just [Credits]?
-- Accounting with Totals
+10/29/2021 - ?
+- [X] Camera brightness (too dark)
+- [X] GameCamera - Fix Awkward cam transitions
+- [X] GameCamera - Add/Remove relevant Cameras
+- [X] GameCamera - Correct Directions
+- [X] Mars Scene - Accounting happening every 10 seconds!
+- [X] Mars Scene - Try to get accounting to be run on a background thread, or run accounting when settings are loading.
+- [X] Store - Fix Logic, Button, etc. Button not working, has to click on row.

 - [ ] Use EDLSceneView wherever appropriate

-- [ ] Mars Scene - Accounting happening every 10 seconds!
-- [ ] Mars Scene - Try to get accounting to be run on a background thread, or run accounting when settings are loading.

 - [ ] Chat Bubble - President functions (Invite, Kickout, Modify Guild)
 - [ ] Chat Bubble - If no president, move election to earlier

-- [ ] GameCamera - Fix Awkward cam transitions
-- [ ] GameCamera - Add/Remove relevant Cameras
-Discussion: Gate camera in Mars seems problematic.
-In SpaceStation, One camera can be removed (the one too close)
+- [ ] Split Chat Bubble in [Guild] vs [Player], or just [Credits]?

 - [ ] Tests - (Chat Bubble) - Test Election Results
 - [ ] Tests - Registering new vehicle should increase XP.

 - [ ] Model - Fix cost of Outpost level ups
+- [ ] Model - Fix GameProduct kits.
+They don't make sense.
 - [ ] Model - Road Updates
+- [ ] Model - Accounting with Totals (total oxygen, total water, total energy)

+- [ ] Tutorial - Add Hand, tapping on top of Model (First tutorial) - When Player XP is 0?

 - [ ] New Warning Messages (from people selector)  - use everywhere that can throw an error.
 - [ ] Settings (Entrance) - Leaving a Guild - must update the View afterwards.
 Use same logic as people selector (warning messages)